Russia entry requirements for Tunisia passport holders

 May be checked

-Tunisian passport holders need a visa to enter Russia in 2026.
-Apply at a Russian embassy or consulate before you travel — there is no visa-on-arrival or e-visa option for Tunisians.
-Processing can take several weeks, so plan ahead.
+Tunisian passport holders need a visa to enter Russia.
+You must apply through the Russian embassy or consulate before you travel — there is no visa-on-arrival or eVisa option for Tunisian citizens.
+Start the process well ahead of your planned trip, as it involves paperwork and processing time.

 Entry requirements